sveltejs/learn.svelte.dev/content/tutorial/01-svelte/04-logic/05-keyed-each-blocks/README.md

 title: Keyed each blocks
 ---

-By default, when you modify the value of an `each` block, it will add and remove items at the _end_ of the block, and update any values that have changed.
+By default, when you modify the value of an `each` block, such as adding or removing items, it will apply such modifications at the _end_ of the block, and then update any values that have changed.
 That might not be what you want.

 It's easier to show why than to explain.
-Click the 'Remove first thing' button a few times, and notice what happens: It removes the first `<Thing>` component, but the _last_ DOM node.
+Click the 'Remove first thing' button a few times, and notice what happens: It doesn't actually remove the first `<Thing>` component, but rather the _last_ DOM node.
 Then it updates the `name` value in the remaining DOM nodes, but not the emoji, which in `Thing.svelte` is fixed when the component is created.

 Instead, we'd like to remove only the first `<Thing>` component and its DOM node, and leave the others unaffected.